 Step 1: Remove Old Paint and Rust

 - Start by removing any visible rust flakes using a wire brush.
-If the surface has peeling paint, use a wire brush drill attachment or coarse grit sandpaper to get the job done faster.
+If the surface has peeling paint, use a wire brush drill attachment or coarse grit sandpaper to do the job faster.

-- If the metal has too much rust, soak it in rust remover to get rid of the corrosion.
+- If the metal has too much rust, soak it in a rust remover to eliminate the corrosion.
 Ensure that you read the instructions given by the remover’s manufacturer to avoid ruining the metal.

 - Finally, wipe the metal with a rag dampened in acetone to remove remnant rust and stubborn dirt.